ToshioCP/Gtk4-tutorial/src/sec11.src.md

 - What is necessary to GFile when creating (or initializing) TfeTextView?
 - What is necessary to GFile when destructing TfeTextView?
-- TfeTextView should read/write a file by itself or not?
+- Should TfeTextView read/write a file by itself or not?
 - How it communicates with objects outside?

 You need to know at least class, instance and signals before thinking about them.